MontoyaTM/Obsidian-SoftwareEngineering/400 Interview Questions/400 Interview Questions.md

 ```

 An <span style="color:#81fd83">Interface</span> can only contain <span style="color:#e493fb">declaration</span> of methods.
 However, in the latest version of C#; it allows for defining the body of an interface.

+An Interface is a contract that defines a set of methods, properties, and events that must be implemented.

 - Interfaces use the keyword: <span style="color:#b562f9">interface</span>
 - Interfaces supports multiple inheritance